DECEMBER 15, 2024

 Payment Institutions (PIs): On the other hand, they enjoy a spectrum of choices when it comes to initial capital.
 This flexibility is based on the services they plan to provide.
 For example:

-- You may have a Payment Institution aiming to facilitate basic money transfers and transactions.
+- You may have a payment institution aiming to facilitate basic money transfers and transactions.
 For this level of service, they need to show they have a starting capital of EUR 20,000.

-- Or you want a Payment Institution that offers a broader range of financial services, including handling money remittances, payment cards, and credit services.
+- Or you want a payment institution that offers a broader range of financial services, including handling money remittances, payment cards, and credit services.
 For this extended scope, their initial capital requirement rises to EUR 125,000.

 Additionally, both institutions are subject to regulatory compliance under PSD2, the Money Laundering Regulations, and Terrorist Financing Regulations.